michael-kricheldorf/flare-forecast.github.io-wiki/CIBR-2022-All-hands-tutorial.md

 use_s3: TRUE
 ```

-The above configuration is for running the forecasts for 30 days starting June 01, 2022 and `sim_name: tutorial_<yourname>` customizes that for you and enables you to check on the results later.
-Since it is cold starting with no forecast history (`restart_file: .na`), the forecast outputs and results for the first few days, let's say 5 days, are not accurate and should be ignored.
+The above configuration is set for running the forecasts for 30 days starting June 01, 2022.

+*A key entry to configure is sim_name - make sure you configure it with `sim_name: tutorial_<yourname>`* This customizes the run so for you, separates your files from other people's files, and enables you to check on the results later.

+This is a configuration for "cold-starting", with no forecast history (`restart_file: .na`).
+So keep in mind that the forecast outputs and results for the first few days, let's say 5 days, are not accurate and should be ignored.
+When you configure your forecast retroactive runs, keep in mind to plan for this "ramp-up" period as you configure the yml file.

 # Activity 4: creating and submitting JSON configuration file
 With your code repository set up and YAML configuration file created as per activity 3, the next step is to create a JSON file that is used to provide the necessary information for the retroactive batch run.
 Here is the template of the JSON file for a retroactive run: